- Find a Park

 Other related BC Parks’ policy changes

-- Seven day maximum allowable stay pilot project in five provincial parks
+- Seven night maximum allowable stay pilot project in five provincial parks

-Given the high demand for camping opportunities in certain provincial campgrounds, BC Parks is implementing a pilot project to shorten the 14-day maximum stay policy to 7-days in five high-occupancy campgrounds during the peak season (June 15 to Labour Day inclusive).
+Given the high demand for camping opportunities in certain provincial campgrounds, BC Parks is implementing a pilot project to shorten the 14-night maximum stay policy to 7-nights in five high-occupancy campgrounds during the peak season (June 15 to Labour Day inclusive).

 - Provincial campgrounds included in this pilot project are: Martha Creek (near Revelstoke), Mount Fernie (near Fernie), Porteau Cove (near Vancouver), Loveland Bay (near Campbell River) and Ellison (near Vernon).